-For the years ended December 31, 2015, 2014 and 2013, the Company did not record an accrual for any previously waived fees.
-Any future reimbursement of previously waived fees to the Advisers will not be accrued until the reimbursement of the waived fees become probable and estimable, which will be upon approval of the Company's board of directors.
-To date, none of the previously waived fees have been approved by the board of directors for reimbursement.
+During the years ended December 31, 2016, 2015 and 2014, the Company did not record an accrual for any previously waived fees.
+Any reimbursement of previously waived fees to the Advisers will not be accrued until the reimbursement of the waived fees become probable and estimable, which will be upon approval of the Company's board of directors.
+To date, none of the previously waived fees has been approved by the board of directors for reimbursement.